timche/gmail-desktop/README.md

 ### Clean Email Links from Google

-Email links in Gmail are usually prepended with `https://google.com/url?q=<actual_url>`, which is not visible to the user.
-While we don't know exactly why or what it does, we believe does tracking, so it's unnecesary.
+Some Email links in Gmail are prepended with `https://google.com/url?q=<actual_url>`, which is somtimes not visible to the user.
+We believe it does some sort of analytics or tracking, so not necesary.
 Gmail Desktop automatically cleans links from this, so the actual URL will be directly opened in your default browser.

 ### Menu Bar Mode _(macOS)_